milk thistle, marian thistle, Mary thistle, silibinin, silicristin, silidianin, silmar,

 Milk thistle is an annual or biennial plant.
 It has reddish-purple flowers.
 It grows

-to three feet tall.
+to 3 feet tall.
 It’s often considered a weed.
 It comes from Europe.
 It grows in

+dry,

-dry, rocky soils.
-Milk thistle seeds (Silybum marianum) have been used for hundreds
+rocky soils.
+Milk thistle seeds (Silybum marianum) have been used for hundreds of

 Milk thistle contains a group of bioflavonoids.
 These are called silymarin.
 They’re

 made from the seeds of the thistle.
 The most active of the group is silybin.
 These

 may protect the liver from damage.
 It works by stopping toxins from attaching to the

 liver cells.
 It also stops free radicals.
 It’s been used to treat toxic mushroom poisoning,